Composition Master Class - She Lives

 Professors: Sidney Corbett, Alessio Elia

-Composition master class on writing for string instruments with a specific focus on writing for string quartet.
+Composition master class on writing for string instruments, woodwinds and piano.

 COURSES